 - Financially sound banks

-- Sophisticated and responsive bankers
+- Sophisticated & responsive bankers

 - Stable political & economic environment